Rex Rabanye: Career

-He was a founding member of the Teenage Lovers band of which they formed in the late 1960s.
-The band consisted of Rex Rabanye (Keyboardist), Dan Makaku (Guitarist), Toto Rabanye (Bass Guitarist), Boy (Saxophonist) and Victor Masigo (Drummer).Lawrence 'Sackey' Goreoang(the "I Love Ikageng" and "Hey-Tah -Dah" hit maker) was also a guitarist in the band and later resorted to a rivalry band (The Question Marks) of The Teenage Lovers which he founded.
-The Teenage Lovers band made platinum hits like "Botany 500", "Trinity", "Mmabatho", "Potchefstroom Road" among others.
-When the Teenage Lovers disbanded Rex went solo, he conceived platinum-selling albums like Onketsang (1986) and Moya moya (1987).
+He was in a wheelchair receiving the award.

-To date Onketsang remains one of the favourite songs during African Weddings throughout South Africa and neighbouring countries, which is a legacy that is bound to last for many generations to come.
+He was a founding member of the Teenage Lovers in the late 1960s.
+The band consisted of Rabanye (keyboardist), Dan Mangwele (guitarist), Toto Rabanye (bass), Boy (saxophonist) and Victor Masigo (drummer).
+Lawrence 'Sackey' Goreoang was a guitarist in the band and later joined a rival band (The Question Marks) that he founded.
+The Teenage Lovers made platinum hits such as "Botany 500", "Trinity", "Mmabatho", and "Potchefstroom Road".
+When the Teenage Lovers disbanded Rabanye went solo, he conceived platinum-selling albums including Onketsang (1986) and Moya Moya (1987).
+"Onketsang" remains a favourite song during African Weddings throughout South Africa and neighbouring countries.

 Personal life

-Rex was married to Achu Rabanye and they had 1 son, 2 daughters.
+He married Achu Rabanye and they had 1 son, 2 daughters.

 Death

 He died on 10 October 2010 at his home in Potchefstroom after battling a lifelong illness.

-Awards and Nominations
+Recognition

 Rex has received many awards in recognition for his contribution to the music industry, one being the South African Music Awards lifetime achievement award during the 2006 MTN SAMA's.